stevenwalton/.dotfiles/Notes/tailscale.md

 machines that act as verification for newly added machines.
 It works by public private key pairs, like we'd see in `ssh`.

+If your machine goes down and you need to sign again, check via `tailscale lock status` and you'll get the node's lock key and it'll tell you how to lock it.
+It might happen that all your machines go off and you need to do this on more than one.

 ## Systemd
 Like all services, we want to harden.
 On their [linux instructions](https://tailscale.com/kb/1036/install-arch) they